 David Godman (his family’s actual surname) read a book in 1974 about the great sage and jnani, Sri Ramana Maharshi, and two years later traveled to his ashram in India.
 Since then, he has lived almost continuously in Tiruvannamalai, the town where Sri Ramana spent all his adult life.
 He now lives in a home he built about two miles from the base of Sri Ramana’s beloved Arunachala, a holy mountain in South India.
-David has published thirteen books on Sri Ramana Maharshi, his teachings and his direct disciples, and shares the inspiration and wisdom of Sri Ramana with our readers in this interview.
+David has published thirteen books on Sri Ramana Maharshi, his teachings and his direct disciples, and shares the inspiration and wisdom of the Jnana Yoga of Sri Ramana with our readers in this interview.

 Integral Yoga Magazine: How did you first become interested in the teachings of Sri Ramana Maharshi and go to India?